Genesis Apocryphon: Cols. 6–17

 Cols.
-19-22
+19–22

 This series of columns is a retelling of the story of Abram, though with much closer adherence to the biblical Genesis than the Noah account, sometimes even translating portions of the Genesis text verbatim.
-Unfortunately, column 18 has been lost, but is purported to have contained the beginning of the Abram story from Genesis 11–12, as column 19 begins with Abram already in Canaan.
+Unfortunately, column 18 has been lost, but is speculated to have contained the beginning of the Abram story from Genesis 11–12, as column 19 begins with Abram already in Canaan.
 Prior to Abram's journey to Egypt, there is mention of him in Hebron, which is not mentioned in Genesis.
-However, it is recorded in Jubilees that he passes through Hebron, and in fact the remaining timeline of the Abram story in the Apocryphon follows the timeline in Jubilees rather than the considerably different chronologies of Josephus and the rabbis.
+However, it is recorded in Jubilees that he passes through Hebron, and in fact the remaining timeline of the Abram story in the Apocryphon follows the timeline in Jubilees.

 Suffering from a famine, Abram decides to enter Egypt, the land of the children of Ham.
 Before entering Egypt, Abram receives revelation in the form of a dream.
 Abram dreams of a cedar tree and a date palm growing from a single root.
 People come to cut down and uproot the cedar, leaving the palm to itself.
 However, the date palm objects and says "Do not cut the cedar down, for the two of us grow from but a single root."
 So the cedar is spared and is not cut down.
 Abram deduces that he is the strong cedar, and that Pharaoh will seek to kill him while sparing Sarai.
 Abram instructs Sarai to say she is his sister so that they can avoid this.
 Sarai was very distressed by this dream as they entered Egypt, and for five years was exceedingly careful so that the Pharaoh of Zoan would not see her.
 Eventually members of the Egyptian court visit Abram and Sarai, and one attendant, Hyrcanos describes Sarai's wondrous beauty in a poem.
 In Column 20, Pharaoh had her brought to him after hearing of her immense beauty.
 Sarai ensures that Abram is spared by declaring he is her brother.
 Abram weeps along with Lot the night that Sarai is taken.
 He asks God to have vengeance and show his power against Pharaoh and his household.
 God sends a spirit to torment the Pharaoh of Zoan and the men of his household.
 After two years of attempting to understand why his household was afflicted, Pharaoh sent his attendant to Abram and Lot.
 Lot tells the attendant the truth, and Pharaoh becomes angry and sends Sarai back to Abram along with a substantial amount of wealth and gifts.

 After leaving Egypt and settling back in Canaan Abram and Lot grow flocks together.
 Eventually they decide to divide their land since their flocks were too numerous and the land couldn't support them.
 After Abram and Lot split ways and Lot leaves, Abram is very generous and the text makes large note (col. 21, line 6) of his grief at their parting (line 7).